entrostat/entro-ci/README.md

   $ entro-ci docker:build

 OPTIONS
+  -R, --dry-run                                Whether to run this live or do a dry run

+  -b, --docker-build-flags=docker-build-flags  Any additional build flags that you would like to plug directly into the
+                                               Docker build command

-  -R, --dry-run                            Whether to run this live or do a dry run -d, --directory=directory                (required) The path to the directory that you want to build -f, --docker-file-name=docker-file-name  [default: Dockerfile] The name of the Docker file in the directory
+  -d, --directory=directory                    (required) The path to the directory that you want to build

+  -f, --docker-file-name=docker-file-name      [default: Dockerfile] The name of the Docker file in the directory

-  -i, --image-name=image-name              (required) The name of the Docker image name without the version on it, eg:
+  -i, --image-name=image-name                  (required) The name of the Docker image name without the version on it,
-                                           entrostat/entro-ci is correct and entrostat/entro-ci:latest is not valid
+                                               eg: entrostat/entro-ci is correct and entrostat/entro-ci:latest is not valid

-  -p, --package=package                    [default: ./package.json] The path to the package.json that holds the version
+  -p, --package=package                        [default: ./package.json] The path to the package.json that holds the
-                                           of the build
+                                               version of the build

   -r, --registry=registry                      The registry that should be used (by default Docker Hub is used)

-  -t, --tag=tag                            The tag version that should be pushed to the registry so that it can be used
+  -t, --tag=tag                                The tag version that should be pushed to the registry so that it can be
-                                           in automated deployments
+                                               used in automated deployments

   -w, --watch-directory=watch-directory        Directories that should be watched to trigger the build.
 Note, if you set
                                                this then it IGNORES the build directory so you'd have to add that here as well.

 EXAMPLES
   entro-ci docker:build --directory=./backend --image-name=my-repo/my-image --tag=stable